stenwt/librarium/docusaurus-librarium/docs/docs-content/04.5-devx/02-enterprise-user.md

 ---
 title: "Use Cases"
 metaTitle: "PDE Use Cases"
-metaDescription: "Explore Palette DevX use cases."
+description: "Explore Palette DevX use cases."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---